Vivaldi

 In addition to tab management, security and privacy is the area that Vivaldi is most known for.

 Proton VPN is built-in as well.
 You're only a click away from one of the best VPN solutions, even if you don't have a paid Proton account.
-Considering I also just signed up for a Proton account as a part of my attempts to limit my US Big Tech, I went ahead and signed in, but until I start paying for Proton there probably isn't any advantage to that.
-For free, it will automatically connect you to the fastest available server, and of the 10 countries available in the free level, Canada is one of them.
+For free, it will automatically connect you to the fastest available server, and Canada is one of those limited options.
 As long as I just want security and not to choose where specifically to spoof that I am accessing from, the free version is fine.

 Other UI